Finding the right camera is hard. The camera market is growing every day. There are more brands, cameras, and accessories.

 Another competitor is the Canon EOS 6D.
 You can get it on Amazon.
 It’s solidly built but not as heavy duty as other models.
 It’s has a plastic top plate which is to allow WiFi and GPS to work.
 It also only offers one memory card slot while a lot of other cameras offer you two.
-It’s 4 out of 5 stars.

 It has a familiar feeling to how you use it, especially if you have used any mid-range EOS camera recently.
 It’s seamless to create a full frame photo.
 Plus, it has a touchscreen which always makes things easier to use.
-It gets a 5 out of 5 stars for ease.

 You can change the settings and customs without any trouble.
 You can change up to five different buttons.